 had not died before 24 January 2020

-could be linked to the 2011 to 2013 Patient Registers and GDPPR dataset (which comprises active NHS patients at the start of the pandemic, and are unlikely to have emigrated between 2011 and 2020)
+could be linked to the 2011 to 2013 Patient Registers and GDPPR dataset (which comprises active NHS patients at the start of the coronavirus (COVID-19) pandemic and are unlikely to have emigrated between 2011 and 2020)

-This is slightly different to the current Government Statistical Service (GSS) harmonised "core" definition: this identifies a "disabled" person as a person who self-reports having a physical or mental health condition or illness that has lasted or is expected to last 12 months or more that reduces their ability to carry-out day-to-day activities.Back to table of contents
+This is slightly different to the current Government Statistical Service (GSS) harmonised "core" definition.
+This identifies a "disabled" person as a person who self-reports having a physical or mental health condition or illness that has lasted or is expected to last 12 months or more that reduces their ability to carry out day-to-day activities.Back to table of contents